ashwinkinikar/MessengerApp/README.md

 **Description:**

-ChatApp is a React-based web application that facilitates real-time communication between users.
+ChatApp is a NodeJs-ReactJs based  application that facilitates real-time communication between users.
 It features user authentication, allowing users to log in or sign up for an account.
 Once authenticated, users can engage in chat conversations within the application.

 **How to Use:**